 Working with leaders in the field was an exciting prospect that drew Lindsey to the NextSense Institute.

-Since graduating, Lindsey has used the expansive toolkit of knowledge, resources, and insight she gained from her Master's in her role as a junior primary teacher at the Kilparrin Teaching and Assessment School in South Australia.
+Since graduating, Lindsey has used the expansive toolkit of knowledge, resources, and insight she gained from her Master's in her role as Assistive Technology Coordinator at the Kilparrin Teaching and Assessment School in South Australia.

 Lindsey says the Master's has been foundational in ensuring she has the building blocks needed to adapt and adjust activities and processes to ensure the best experience for her students.